sheryever/simple-access-orm/README.md

 ````

 ## Support
-- Simple Access is written in C# and support .net Managed Code langues (C# and VB.net etc)
+- Simple Access is written in C# and support .net Managed Code languages (C# and VB.net etc)
 - Sql Server 2005 and later
-- Oracle 10g and later (in default Simple Access uese Oracle Data Provider for .NET, to use Oracle Data Access Components (ODAC))
+- Oracle 10g and later (in default Simple Access uses Oracle Data Provider for .NET, to use Oracle Data Access Components (ODAC))

 ## Roadmap
 - [x] Separate SimpleCommand and Repositoy